Denver Car Accident Attorneys

 Do I Need a Car Accident Lawyer?

 Colorado has a fault-based auto accident system, which means that the driver who caused the crash is also responsible for any resulting injuries, medical expenses, and other damages.
 While this system may appear straightforward, it complicates the process of filing an accident claim for the injured party.
 When you try to navigate this system alone, it’s easy to make errors that could affect the amount of compensation you receive.
 Do not let this happen to you.
-A Denver car accident attorney knows how to represent you in a claim so that you receive maximum compensation for your injuries and other damages.
+Our car accident attorneys in Denver know how to represent you in a claim so that you receive maximum compensation for your injuries and other damages.

 When you make a personal injury claim for a car accident, damages fall into two categories:

-- Economic damages — This category of damages include things that you can easily calcultate a cost for, such as property damage, medical expenses, and lost wages.
+- Economic damages — This category of damages include things that you can easily calculate a cost for, such as property damage, medical expenses, and lost wages.

 - Non-economic damages — These damages cover factors that are not as easily quantifiable, such as loss of consortium, pain and suffering, and loss of enjoyment of life.